hcamalan/hcamalan.github.io/index.md

 layout: home
 ---
 ![profile](/assets/profile2.jpg)

-#### Please note: this site is still under construction (as of December 5, 2020)

 Welcome to my personal website.

-I am a recent MSc graduate in Computational Neuroscience looking to start my career in machine learning/data science.
+I recently graduated with an MSc degree in Computational Neuroscience, organized jointly by [BCCN Berlin](https://www.bccn-berlin.de/) and [TU Berlin](https://www.tu.berlin/en/).
+I am currently looking to start my career in machine learning/data science.

 You can find a longer summary in the [about](/about) page, take a look at my [CV](/assets/CV_Huseyin_Camalan.pdf), or browse through my [previous projects](/projects).

+<sub><sup>Last edit: Jan 5, 2020</sup></sub>